LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 | File Type | Permission String | Number of Hard Links | Owning User | Owning Group | File Size | Last Modification Date | Filename |
 | :--------:| :---------------: | :------------------: |:---------: | :----------: | :-------: | :--------------------: | :------: |
 | - | rwxrw-r-- | 1 | Jimbo | Office | 148 | Jun 7 17:30 | bigsleep.c |
-Here the permissions are given by the `rwxrw-r--` string with the owning user as Jimbo and the owning group as Office.
+Here the permissions are given in symbolic mode with the `rwxrw-r--` string with the owning user as Jimbo and the owning group as Office.
 The permission string is read in sets of 3 in the order of owner, group, and everyone else.
 In this example the owner has all permissions, the group has read and write, and other has read permissions.
 If you are still confused there are more examples below.